Randomized HyperSteiner: A Stochastic Delaunay Triangulation Heuristic for the Hyperbolic Steiner Minimal Tree: Introduction

 \section{Introduction}

 The principle of \emph{maximum parsimony}, in line with Occam’s razor, states that among competing explanations consistent with the evidence, the simplest should be preferred.
 In phylogenetics, for example, this principle manifests through tree-based models, where minimality of length provides a natural notion of parsimony \citep{Fitch1971maximumparsimony}.
 Steiner Minimal Trees (SMTs) formalize this objective by seeking the shortest tree connecting a set of points, potentially augmented with additional \emph{Steiner points}.
 In contrast to the Minimum Spanning Tree (MST), which only uses the input terminals, SMTs may reduce total length substantially.
 This makes SMTs a particularly compelling model when inferring hierarchical structures from data, where the ground truth tree is typically unknown, while tree length is an interpretable and measurable quantity that allows systematic comparison across methods.
+From a broader perspective, our main contribution lies in non-Euclidean computational geometry, with biological hierarchical inference serving only as one potential application of the proposed framework.